jadhaorahul06/jadhaorahul06/README.md

 - 👋 Hi, I’m @jadhaorahul06,Rahul Shriram Jadhao
-- 👀 I’m interested in ...python
+- 👀 I’m interested in ...JAVA
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..+91 9022815661.